alex-paynedwyer/single-molecule-tools-alpd/README.md

 ### Output

-The output file ('**`_output.mat`**') includes the arrays `TrackArrayCh1` and `TrackArrayCh2` that describe stoichiometry, diffusivity and other properties by track.
+The output file ('**`_output.mat`**') includes a copy of the input `params` and an `output` structure, which includes the arrays `TrackArrayCh1` and `TrackArrayCh2` that describe stoichiometry, diffusivity and other properties by track.
 These are collated from all image sequences in the two respective detector channels.
 Each row contains the information for an individual sifted track.
 The columns contain the following information:
 1. Segment index
 2. Initial brightness of track (ADU detector counts; when normalised by the characteristic molecular brightness, this is the value that gives the track's stoichiometry as published)